How to Delete Older Emails in Gmail Automatically

 There are two parts - you specify a condition and then you specify an action that will be performed on messages that match your condition.

-For setting conditions, you can even specify advanced Gmail search operators like newer_than or has:attachment or larger_than to exactly match the Gmail messages that you wish to archive, trash or move to another folder.
+For setting conditions, you can even specify advanced Gmail search operators like newer_than or hasor larger_than to exactly match the Gmail messages that you wish to archive, trash or move to another folder.

 Once you have created a rule, click the Save button and Email Studio will launch in the background.
 It will auto-run every hour, like a cron job, and perform the specified action on email messages that match your condition.
 There’s no need for you to run the rules manually.

 Email Studio is free for basic use but if you wish to create multiple sets of purge rules, please switch to the premium version.
-It includes email scheduler, forwarder and auto-responder and costs $29 per year.
+It includes email scheduler, forwarder and auto-responder.